 The History of Modern Blood Pressure Cuffs

-In the 1960s, Gene Hokanson was working on blood flow studies and trying to develop a new kind of cuff for blood pressure measurement.
+In the 1960s, Gene Hokanson was working on blood flow studies and trying to develop a new kind of cuff not for blood pressure measurement but for plethysomgraphic blood flow studies for human diabetes.
 The cuffs had to be soft and easy to use because they were being wrapped around a toe, finger (Digit Cuff or ‘DC’), or a human penis (Penile Cuff or ‘PC’).
-Hokanson developed a new series of latex-free, supersoft cuffs specifically for the job and the famous Hokanson series of blood pressure cuffs were born.
+Hokanson developed a new series of latex-free, supersoft cuffs specifically for the job and the famous Hokanson series of cuffs were born.

 These cuffs have also found a particular niche in veterinary blood pressure measurement (particularly in cats).
 Their sensitive feel and firm velcro closure make them the ideal cuff for patient comfort.
-However, there’s a few issues with Hokanson cuffs that we come across as vets.
+However, there’s a few serious issues with Hokanson cuffs that we come across as vet professionals looking for accuracy.
 Let’s take a look at the most common problems:

 Limb Circumference and Width

-The first issue we come across is the width to limb circumference.
+The first issue we come across is the width to limb circumference ratio.
 Since 1896( Riva Rocci, Korotkoff), we have known that the cuff width to limb circumference is critical for accurate B.P. measurement.
 That ratio should be 40-50% cuff width to limb circumference.
-The Hokanson PC2.1 cuff may well have the length to wrap firmly around the cat’s tail or forelimb – but it doesn’t have the correct width to fit the ideal cuff width limb circumference ratio.
+The Hokanson PC2.1 cuff may well have the length to wrap firmly around the cat’s tail or forelimb – but it doesn’t have the correct width to fit the ideal cuff width limb circumference ratio, and sometimes it overlaps.

 Equipment and Adapters